mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 a Run MUST either proceed with the rest of its duties, e.g., closing available perished connections, or end.

 Marking a pool as `ready <#marking-a-connection-pool-as-ready>`__ MUST start a new Run as soon as possible.

-The
+The duration of intervals between the end of one Run and the beginning of the next Run is not specified, but the
-`Test Format and Runner Specification <https://github.com/mongodb/specifications/tree/master/source/connection-monitoring-and-pooling/tests>`__ may change the specified restrictions or introduce new ones to facilitate testing.
+`Test Format and Runner Specification <https://github.com/mongodb/specifications/tree/master/source/connection-monitoring-and-pooling/tests>`__ may restrict this duration, or introduce other restrictions to facilitate testing.

 withConnection
 ^^^^^^^^^^^^^^